Will Save the Galaxy for Food by Yahtzee Croshaw

 The protagonist is contacted by the forward female Warden (her last name) and thrown into a situation where he has to pretend to be the author Jacques McKeown for her mobster employer’s son, Daniel.
 McKeown has made a very lucrative career out of borrowing the real-life exploits of pilots for his novels and is not well-liked by the pilots (to put it mildly).
 Daniel’s a big fan though and what Daniel wants, his father (Henderson) gets.
 This puts the protagonist (who is referred to as McKeown most of the time), Warden and two annoying children (Daniel and his crush Jemima) into a silly little adventure.

 There isn’t much to add that won’t be just explaining the plot.
 While it is similar to Mogworld in many ways, his first novel seemed to be much more than just a concept.
 The idea for the novel isn’t a bad one but Croshaw doesn’t seem to have had anything but the idea when he started writing and it thus doesn’t really go anywhere.
-One might say Red Dwarf and the Douglas Adams Hitchhiker series didn’t either but the former was a sitcom and the latter maintained a very consistent level of absurdity throughout so that its lack of direction never seemed to mater.
+One might say Red Dwarf and the Douglas Adams Hitchhiker series didn’t either but the former was a sitcom and the latter maintained a very consistent level of absurdity throughout so that its lack of direction never seemed to matter.
 This is decidedly more conventional than either series and so the lack of direction doesn’t work.

 Evidence of this can be seen in some very obvious inconsistencies.
 One is at one point where the protagonist is contacted by United Republic (Earth) security forces and pretends to be dumb to put them off.
 It doesn’t work but it does seem worth a try.
 A few chapters later he gets in contacts with a ship that does the same thing and he doesn’t suspect the same trick being played on him — though that’s exactly what I assumed it was.
 It turns out to be a weird alien called a Zoob which brings us to the next big inconsistency.

 Zoobs are little monsters (kind of like viscous versions of the tribbles in Star Trek) that it is explained were once kept as pets.
-This stopped when money (and therefore food) became scarcer for pilots after which the Zoobs began eating their masters and hijacking their ships.
+This stopped when money (and therefore food) became scarcer for pilots after which the Zoobs began eating their masters and hijacking their ships (kind of like GELFs in Red Dwarf).
 Later it is revealed that Zoobs are attracted by blood and not just anything they can eat.
 How did the pilots not work this out earlier and why were the Zoobs satisfied with the food they were given earlier?
 They’re even described as cute and adorable when first introduced but are anything but when they are a threat later in the novel.
 The hostile Zoobs also mark a significant shift in tone with a lot more blood and death than found in the previous two thirds and once again, this is far to conventionally written for this sudden change to work.

 Mogworld had a satisfying conclusion but this just runs out of steam and ends more or less where it started.
 One review I noticed suggested Croshaw became bored with his characters towards the end but I think he simply didn’t know where to take them from the very beginning.
 It is left open for a sequel and there is one but I’m not at all keen to find out whether the author put more thought into where to take things after reading this.